iodepo/odis-arch/archinterfaces/ODIS-WIS2/docs/README.md

 - [ ] conformsTo BOILERPLATE
 - [ ] properties.theme, need at least one from   "scheme": "https://github.com/wmo-im/wcmp2-codelists/blob/main/codelists/earth-system-discipline.csv"
 - [ ] conforms to, points to json schema  (need to get this)   https://github.com/wmo-im/wcmp2/blob/main/schemas/wcmp2-bundled.json
-- [ ] properties.contacts  What is this in our case?
+- [ ] properties.contacts  Need URL for code list: What is this in our case?
 Do we have what we need in ODIS/OIH ODISCat to address this?
 - [ ] properties.type All datasets for now, maybe services coming? (ref: https://github.com/wmo-im/wcmp2-codelists/blob/main/codelists/resource-type.csv)
 - [ ] properties.created is the date the metadata record was created (required)
 	- [ ] may need to be the prov